20. China

 19. The DPRK

-Revolutions are built upon the material conditions of previous societies.
+Revolutions are built on the material conditions of previous societies.
 In the context of the Democratic People’s Republic of Korea (DPRK, commonly known as north Korea) the country was born out of the struggle against US and Japanese imperialism.
 Due to the DPRK’s specific relationship to imperialism since its inception, it has had to maintain […]

 18. Vietnam